 Travel advice after your trip.
-Iceland in a post Covid-19 world
+Iceland in Covid-19 world

 For those looking to travel to Iceland at this time, we have collated a list of information and resources of what you need to know when you arrive back to the UK from an Iceland trip.

 On returning from my trip to Iceland, what will happen when I arrive at London Heathrow Airport?

 There are new rules for residents and visitors for entering the UK because of coronavirus (COVID-19) you will:

 - need to provide your journey and contact details when you travel to the UK

 Full details of the requirements are available here: https://www.gov.uk/uk-border-control